String Quartet No. 4 (Piston)

 String Quartet No. 4 by Walter Piston is a chamber-music work composed in 1951.

-History

 Piston's fourth string quartet was commissioned by the Coolidge Foundation in celebration of the centennial of Mills College, and is dedicated to Elizabeth Sprague Coolidge.
 It was premiered on May 18, 1952, by the Hungarian Quartet.
 It is closely related to Piston's Fourth Symphony.

 Analysis

 The quartet is in four movements: